SauersML/ferromic/README.md

 ## Background 🧬

 This tool processes VCF files to calculate **Watterson's Theta (θ)** and **Pi (π)**, metrics for understanding genetic diversity within genomic regions.
 By using a TSV configuration file, users can define multiple regions and categorize haplotypes based on SV (e.g. inversion) statuses.
 This allows for distinguishing between inverted and non-inverted haplotypes across different regions and samples.
+Note that if you are using VCFs, all sites which differ between samples must be included.

 **Metrics**:
 - **Watterson's Theta (θ)**: Based on the number of segregating (polymorphic) sites.